Laillaa/CStat-Project/Report.md

 ###  Model Summary and Global Performance

-The model achieved an **R-squared value of 0.843**, meaning that approximately 84.3% of the variance in the house prices is explained by the selected predictors.
+The model achieved an R-squared value of 0.843, meaning that approximately 84.3% of the variance in the house prices is explained by the selected predictors.
 This is a strong result, particularly given the heterogeneity of the data and the relatively large number of predictors included.
-The **adjusted R-squared**, which corrects for the number of predictors and penalizes the inclusion of less informative variables, remains high at **0.833**, further validating the relevance of the chosen features.
+The adjusted R-squared, which corrects for the number of predictors and penalizes the inclusion of less informative variables, remains high at 0.833, further validating the relevance of the chosen features.
-The **F-statistic value of 78.21** with a p-value essentially equal to 0 provides strong evidence that the overall model is statistically significant, rejecting the null hypothesis that all regression coefficients are simultaneously equal to zero.
+The F-statistic value of 78.21 with a p-value essentially equal to 0 provides strong evidence that the overall model is statistically significant, rejecting the null hypothesis that all regression coefficients are simultaneously equal to zero.
-The dataset used includes **1460 observations**, and the model comprises **94 degrees of freedom** (after encoding and cleaning), indicating a balance between model complexity and data availability.
+The dataset used includes 1460 observations, and the model comprises 94 degrees of freedom (after encoding and cleaning), indicating a balance between model complexity and data availability.

 ###  Residual Diagnostics and Assumption Testing

 To assess the validity of the classical assumptions underpinning linear regression, we reviewed several key statistics included in the model’s summary output.
-- **Omnibus test = 486.533 (p < 0.001)** and **Jarque-Bera = 52,401.61 (p < 0.001)**: These jointly test whether the residuals are normally distributed in terms of skewness and kurtosis.
+- Omnibus test = 486.533 (p < 0.001) and Jarque-Bera = 52,401.61 (p < 0.001): These jointly test whether the residuals are normally distributed in terms of skewness and kurtosis.
 The extremely low p-values strongly indicate that the residuals deviate from normality.
-- **Skewness = –0.505**: Suggests a moderate left-tail asymmetry in the distribution of residuals.
+- Skewness = –0.505: Suggests a moderate left-tail asymmetry in the distribution of residuals.
-- **Kurtosis = 32.332**: Far above the normal distribution benchmark of 3, implying the presence of heavy tails and outliers—consistent with the Jarque-Bera test.
+- Kurtosis = 32.332**: Far above the normal distribution benchmark of 3, implying the presence of heavy tails and outliers—consistent with the Jarque-Bera test.
-- **Durbin-Watson = 1.912**: A value close to 2 confirms that there is **no evidence of autocorrelation** in the residuals, which supports the assumption of independent errors.
+- Durbin-Watson = 1.912: A value close to 2 confirms that there is no evidence of autocorrelation in the residuals, which supports the assumption of independent errors.
-- **Condition Number = 1.01e+16**: This extremely high value is a strong red flag for **severe multicollinearity**, indicating that some predictors are highly linearly dependent.
+- Condition Number = 1.01e+16: This extremely high value is a strong red flag for severe multicollinearity, indicating that some predictors are highly linearly dependent.
 Such multicollinearity can inflate the standard errors of the coefficients, potentially destabilizing the interpretation of individual predictors.
 These diagnostics suggest that while the model performs well overall, its inferential reliability could be enhanced by addressing multicollinearity (e.g., via dimensionality reduction or regularization techniques such as Ridge regression).

 ###  Interpretation of Categorical Coefficients
-We extracted and visualized the 20 most influential categorical modalities based on the **absolute values of their estimated coefficients**.
+We extracted and visualized the 20 most influential categorical modalities based on the absolute values of their estimated coefficients.
 These coefficients quantify the marginal impact of each category on the predicted sale price, controlling for all other variables in the model.

-- **Positive coefficients (e.g., `Neighborhood_NoRidge`, `SaleType_New`)** imply that the presence of these categories increases the predicted house price—sometimes by tens of thousands of dollars.
+- Positive coefficients (e.g., `Neighborhood_NoRidge`, `SaleType_New`) imply that the presence of these categories increases the predicted house price—sometimes by tens of thousands of dollars.
-- **Negative coefficients (e.g., `KitchenQual_Fa`, `Exterior1st_ImStucc`)** indicate a downward impact on price, often signaling poorer quality or less desirable characteristics.
+- Negative coefficients (e.g., `KitchenQual_Fa`, `Exterior1st_ImStucc`) indicate a downward impact on price, often signaling poorer quality or less desirable characteristics.

 This visualization enhances the interpretability of the regression output by translating abstract statistics into concrete economic meaning.

 ### Graphical Residual Diagnostics

-#### 1. **Residuals vs Fitted Plot**
+#### 1. Residuals vs Fitted Plot

 This scatter plot shows the distribution of residuals against the model’s predicted values and is used to assess the assumptions of:
-- **Linearity**: Residuals should be symmetrically distributed around zero.
+- Linearity: Residuals should be symmetrically distributed around zero.
-- **Homoscedasticity**: The variance of the residuals should remain constant across fitted values.
+- Homoscedasticity: The variance of the residuals should remain constant across fitted values.

-**Observations**: The residuals are mostly randomly scattered around the zero line, suggesting that the model captures linear trends well.
-However, there is slight evidence of increasing variance at higher fitted values, suggesting **moderate heteroscedasticity**.
+Observations: The residuals are mostly randomly scattered around the zero line, suggesting that the model captures linear trends well.
+However, there is slight evidence of increasing variance at higher fitted values, suggesting moderate heteroscedasticity.

-#### 2. **Histogram of Residuals**
+#### 2. Histogram of Residuals

-The histogram allows us to visually inspect the **distribution shape** of residuals.
+The histogram allows us to visually inspect the distribution shape of residuals.
 Ideally, we expect a bell-shaped curve centered around zero.

-**Observations**: The residuals are centered and exhibit symmetry, but the peak is sharp and the tails are long—confirming **leptokurtic behavior**, in line with the kurtosis and Jarque-Bera statistics.
+Observations: The residuals are centered and exhibit symmetry, but the peak is sharp and the tails are long—confirming leptokurtic behavior, in line with the kurtosis and Jarque-Bera statistics.

 #### 3. **Q-Q Plot (Quantile-Quantile Plot)**

 This plot compares the quantiles of the residuals with those of a theoretical normal distribution.

-**Observations**: The residuals generally follow the normal distribution line, but deviate at the tails.
-This further supports the conclusion that while residuals are **approximately normal**, there are **outliers and tail deviations**.
+Observations: The residuals generally follow the normal distribution line, but deviate at the tails.
+This further supports the conclusion that while residuals are approximately normal, there are outliers and tail deviations.

 The multiple linear regression model constructed here:
-- Demonstrates **strong explanatory power**,
+- Demonstrates strong explanatory power,
-- Is **statistically significant** overall,
+- Is statistically significant overall,
-- Identifies a **coherent set of key predictors** that significantly impact housing prices.
+- Identifies a coherent set of key predictors that significantly impact housing prices.

 However, there are caveats:
-- The residuals show **departures from normality** and mild **heteroscedasticity**,
+- The residuals show departures from normality and mild heteroscedasticity,
-- The extremely high condition number reveals **severe multicollinearity**, which undermines the stability of coefficient estimates.
+- The extremely high condition number reveals severe multicollinearity, which undermines the stability of coefficient estimates.

 To enhance the model's robustness in future iterations, we recommend:
-- Investigating **regularized regression methods** (Ridge, Lasso) to mitigate multicollinearity,
+- Investigating regularized regression methods (Ridge, Lasso) to mitigate multicollinearity,
-- Considering **transformations** of skewed variables or the target (e.g., log transformations),
+- Considering transformations of skewed variables or the target (e.g., log transformations),
-- Exploring **nonlinear models** or tree-based ensembles if predictive accuracy is prioritized over interpretability.
+- Exploring nonlinear models or tree-based ensembles if predictive accuracy is prioritized over interpretability.

 ## Times Series Analysis